Our Premium Emperor Chickens

 Our chickens are barn raised and free to walk around.
 Once they reach full maturity they are processed in the Traditional Chinese Style.

 Zealand Farms Emperor chickens are available throughout New Zealand.
-You can find out where here.
+Contact us to find out where.

 sylvia gee’s emperor chicken